 It’s heaven for any wine buff, with nearly 2,500 thousand bottles in the wine shop, a private tasting room and a fine wine vault.
 You can select from their wine list or browse through the shelves, select your choice and only pay a nominal €5 corkage for a bottle to go with your meal.

-The lovely bright restaurant is almost wrapped on three sides with wines lining the walls and, together with low French music, polished wooden tables with white linen runners, fresh flowers and candles, an atmospheric scene is set.
+The lovely bright restaurant is almost wrapped on three sides with wines lining the walls and, in the evening, an atmospheric scene is set, with low French music, polished wooden tables with white linen runners, fresh flowers and candles.

-Wexford is blessed with a choice of good restaurants and Greenacres Bistro offers creative cooking and an outstanding wine offering, together with a lovely atmosphere.
+Wexford is blessed with a choice of good restaurants and Greenacres Bistro is well worth considering for its creative cooking and outstanding wine offering, together with a lovely atmosphere.